nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 In this pilot analysis we did not find robust evidence of an increased twitter presence due to Covid-19;
  however the tweets of businesses already on twitter provide a timely and granular indicator about what businesses are doing.
 It is clear that this data could contribute to policymakers understanding of how businesses are responding to an ongoing pandemic;
- however the value of this data beyond the current set of restrictions, whilst likely high, is unclear.
+ however the value of this data beyond the current wave, whilst likely high, is unclear.

 ## Implications